Despacito0o/FreeRTOS/docs/en/FreeRTOS-Project-Improvement-Guide.md

 ### 10. Final Compilation

-After completing the steps above, our project can conveniently use macro configuration and printf to print information.
+After completing the above steps, our project can now conveniently use macro configurations and printf for printing information.

-## Conclusion
+## Summary

 Through the steps in this article, we have successfully improved the FreeRTOS project by adding:

-1. Complete FreeRTOSConfig.h configuration file
+1. A complete FreeRTOSConfig.h configuration file
 2. UART communication functionality
-3. Printf debugging output functionality
+3. Printf debugging output
 4. More standardized interrupt handling

-These improvements make our FreeRTOS project more robust and practical, laying a good foundation for the subsequent development of complex applications.
+These improvements make our FreeRTOS project more robust and practical, laying a solid foundation for developing complex applications in the future.